NEOEDD supports small businesses with workshops, loans, and other resources to maximize their success.

 NEOEDD/NOBD is an Equal Opportunity Lender, Provider, and Employer.

 KIVA is a non-profit organization offering no-interest loans.
 With a KIVA loan, businesses can raise up to $15,000 at 0% interest from your supporters and others who are interested in supporting small businesses.
 NEOEDD has partnered with Reinventing Rural to bring the KIVA fundraising process to rural Oregon.
 In order to apply for funding, you will need a business plan.
-After you complete either our Foundations business planning or CO.STARTERS CORE classes, NEOEDD staff will help you complete your KIVA application and online profile.
-As an added incentive, Umpqua Bank is matching every dollar of capital minority and woman-owned businesses raise through KIVA with an additional $3.
-That means you only have to raise $3,750 to get a $15,000 loan.
+You can take NEOEDD’s Foundations business planning or CO.STARTERS CORE classes to complete your business plan.
+Reinventing Rural can also help you with your business plan and filling out your KIVA profile.
 You can find out more about KIVA here.

 Having access to capital is imperative for any entrepreneur.
 There are a variety of ways that entrepreneurs raise money from friends and family gifts/loans to traditional bank loans to alternatives like crowdfunding.